 - Preheat oven to 350F

-- In a large bowl, mix together apple sauce, chia seeds, agave, coconut butter, coconut oil, and extracts
+- In a large bowl, mix together apple sauce, chia seeds, coconut nectar, coconut butter, coconut oil, and extracts

 - Once mixed, add in arrowroot, coconut flour, almond flour, and coconut